What is Superior Tibiofibular Joint Sprain

-The superior tibiofibular joint is also known as proximal tibiofibular joint.
-The joint is formed between the tibia and fibula (lower leg bones) immediately below and outer side of knee.
+The Superior tibiofibular joint is also known as the Proximal Tibiofibular Joint.
+The joint is formed between the tibia and fibula (lower leg bones) immediately below and outer side of the knee.

 This joint allows twisting movements of the leg, as well as, load transfer between the feet and the rest of the body.
-The joint is surrounded by Ligaments and joint capsule.
-These structures offer stability to the joint during movement and weight bearing activities.
+The joint is surrounded by Ligaments and joint capsules.
+These structures offer stability to the joint during movement and weight-bearing activities.